 - Forgetting negative keywords in the discovery campaign: Without adding your exact match keywords from other campaigns as negatives in discovery, you will bid against yourself.
 This inflates CPAs across the board and makes it impossible to attribute performance correctly.
 This is a setup step, not an optimization step.
 Do it on day one.

 - Over-indexing on CPA instead of total profitable volume: Brand campaigns will always have the best CPA.
 But optimizing purely for CPA means you leave massive scale on the table.
 The right metric is total installs at or below your target CPA.
-A $6 CPA category keyword driving 500 installs/month is far more valuable than a $1 brand keyword driving 50.
+A higher-CPA category keyword driving hundreds of installs per month is far more valuable than a low-CPA brand keyword driving only a handful.

-- Not using custom product pages for different ad groups: Sending all traffic to your default App Store page is leaving 15-25% conversion improvement on the table.
+- Not using custom product pages for different ad groups: Sending all traffic to your default App Store page leaves meaningful conversion improvement on the table.
 Each ad group theme should have a tailored product page.
-When you align your landing page to keyword intent and optimize for healthy conversion benchmarks—40-60% for brand terms and 25-45% for generic—the compounding effect is significant.
+When you align your landing page to keyword intent and optimize for healthy conversion benchmarks—which vary by keyword type, with brand terms typically converting at a higher rate than generic terms—the compounding effect is significant.

 - Scaling budget before fixing structure: Doubling spend on a poorly structured account just doubles the waste.
 Fix your structure first, establish baseline CPAs per campaign, then scale the campaigns that are performing within target.
 Structure before spend, always.

-The 4-campaign framework (Brand, Category, Competitor, Discovery) with a starting budget split of roughly 10/60/15/5 gives you the structural foundation to run Apple Search Ads profitably at any scale.
+The 4-campaign framework (Brand, Category, Competitor, Discovery) with a starting budget split weighted toward Category campaigns gives you the structural foundation to run Apple Search Ads profitably at any scale.

 Get this right, and every optimization you make going forward (bid adjustments, keyword additions, custom product pages, audience targeting) compounds on a clean base.
 Get it wrong, and you are optimizing in the dark.